klepek/zfssa-zabbix/README.md

 - IO operations/analytics datasets
 - user/password per zfs storage

-## Caveats & supported zfssa configs
+## Limitations, Caveats & supported zfssa configs

 - ZFSSA can be configured to failover cluster, without any HA ip adress for management interface, in that case you can put both ips into `--host` parameter (ie, `--host 1.1.1.1,1.1.1.2`) the script will try to autodetect "master" and use master for all queries or you can setup ZFSSA to have floating ip adress.
+- only one ZFSSA cluster/host per management station (due to local cache of discovery file)